apoorva-kashyap-1999/namaste-react/README.md

   -componentDidUpdate: triggerered from componentDidMount -componentWillUnmount:called when component gets  removed from the page, ex moving to other component -useEffect return function works like componentWillUnmount

+# Single Responsibility Principle :
+  - Every class, module, or function in a program should have one responsibility/purpose in a program

+# Custom Hooks :
+  - Custom Hooks in React are a way to encapsulate reusable logic and state within functional components

+# Window :
+  - The offline event of the Window interface is fired when the browser has lost access to the network and the value of Navigator.onLine switches to false.
+  - The online event of the Window interface is fired when the browser has gained access to the network and the value of Navigator.onLine switches to true.
+  - Lazy, Suspense(fallback)